schickling/gulp-webserver/README.md

 I have added a new feature to allow you to retrieve the underlying socket.io object and a separate namespace.

+Please note this feature is turn off by default.
 Now you can pass this two options

 ```javascript
     ioDebugger: {